ad-si/adriansieber-com/content/2015-10-21-germany-you-have-failed-the-metric-system/index.md

 of the horsepower — also called imperial mechanical horsepower — isn't even the same as the German metric horsepower.
 To be exact:
-1 metric hp is 0.986 imperial mechanical horsepower.</small> 🙈
+1 metric hp is 0.986 imperial mechanical horsepower. 🙈</small>

 But to be fair, it seems like we're on the right track with this issue.
 Since 2010 it's mandatory to specify the power of vehicles in ads